- 3/4 cup sugar

-- In a microwave-safe bowl, melt remaining chips and shortening; stir until smooth.
-Using a small fork, dip brownies to completely coat; allow excess to drip off.
-Place on waxed paper-lined baking sheets.
-Sprinkle with pecans, jimmies and/or nonpareils if desired.
-Let stand until set.
-Store in an airtight container.
+- In a microwave or double boiler, melt remaining chips with shortening; stir until smooth.
+Using a small fork, dip brownies to completely coat; shake off excess.
+Place on waxed paper-lined baking sheets; immediately sprinkle with nuts.
+Allow to harden.
+Store in an airtight container in a cool place.
 Yield: 3 dozen.

 "Delicious!
 What a great idea.
 Next time, I will cut the brownies into 1x1 squares since they are so rich."

 "Now why didn't I think of dipping them in sprinkles - grandkids loved this idea and the brownie was awesome too"

 "Very easy and a big hit!!!!
 Thank you for sharing, will definately make these again"

 "Looks delicious and that's good enough for me!"

 "These brownies are a bit rich, but can be easily be cut into bite sized portions.
 They did take a little bit longer to prepare than expected.
 Next time I wouldn't make these on the same day I was cooking a big family dinner.
 As far as the appearance is concerned, the first several covered nicely.
 As the chocolate ran low in the bowl, the others didn't have as smooth of a coating.
 Next time I would melt some additional chocolate chips for better coverage.
 Otherwise, my kids loved these brownies and I will be baking them again soon!"

 "This is a delicious and rich recipe.
 I made it for my family and and some friends and they all raved about it.
 The only downside was how long it took-30 minutes to make, 30 minutes to bake, 40 minutes to freeze, and about 10 minutes to dip.
 I'll only make them for holidays, but I'll still be making them."